Argan Oil Roasted

 The nutty taste comes from roasting the seeds.

-Another special feature of this oil is its particularly high tolerance.
-Even at a very high dosage, no side effects were observed in studies.
-A little caution is advised in the case of nut allergies.
-This can lead to slight irritation.
+Another special feature of this oil is the particularly high tolerance.
+Even at a very high dosage, no side effects appeared in studies.
+Some caution is advised in case of nut allergy.
+Here it can come to slight irritation.

 The argan oil offered here is particularly pure, free of additives and does not contain any genetic engineering.
 Of course, it is cold-pressed and roasted.